kbaseIncubator/kbase-integration-tests/docs/using-poetry.md

 Note that when using a docker workflow, it is not really "necessary" to use poetry directly, unless one is updating dependencies.

 However, since most developers will surely be using an editor or IDE which supports intellisense, api lookup, identification of unavailable imports, etc. it is important to set up poetry for local development.

+Also, although we would love to be able to run integration tests from a container, it is often easier to run them from your host.
+This is especially true for running tests against a local instance, as any local proxying won't affect a container.

 ## Using `poetry` on macOs